syncfusion-content/javascript-docs/js/ReportDesigner/Getting-Started.md

 #### Route WebAPI

-Open the `Global Application Class` file in the application and modify the WebAPI routing in Application_Start event as follows.
+Modify the WebAPI routing in Application_Start event of `Global.asax` file as follows.

 {% highlight c# %}